Internal and External Communication

 Holding Environmental Events to Raise Awareness Among Employees

 Seven & i Group holds internal environmental events to provide opportunities to raise the environmental awareness of employees.
 For example, the Group employees participate alongside 7-Eleven franchisees in volunteer activities organized by the Seven-Eleven Foundation.
 Major activities include such conservation efforts as forest care operations ranging from tree planting to tree thinning and undergrowth cutting at “Seven Forests” in 19 locations throughout Japan, and marine afforestation initiatives to cultivate eelgrass habitats, which purify water and reduce CO2, thereby enriching the marine environments in Tokyo Bay and Osaka Bay.
-In the fiscal year ended February 28, 2023, a total of 1,058 people took part in such events, including personnel from Seven-Eleven Japan franchised stores and Head Office employees as well as the Group employees.
-Starting in 2006, the number of participants so far totals 21,842.
+Personnel from Seven-Eleven Japan franchised stores and Head Office employees as well as the Group employees take part in these activities.

 Initiatives for Material Issue 6